Risks of Teen Alcohol Use

 Findings highlight that substance use is normative in adolescence, yet this is a period of vulnerability for the emergence of substance use disorders (SUD), as nearly 8% of adolescents ages 12-17 and 21% of 18 to 25 year olds meet the criteria for a SUD.

 Future studies should further combine the knowledge of neurobiological mechanisms and risk factors to develop new prevention strategies.
 The prevalence of substance abuse in adolescents and the associated negative outcomes emphasize the need for better and more effective treatment strategies in this population group.

 If you know a teen with an alcohol problem, get help.
-Talk to an addiction treatment center to learn more about evidence-based therapies developed specifically for adolescents.
+Talk to a person with substance use disorderion treatment center to learn more about evidence-based therapies developed specifically for adolescents.